kazemsoft/iran-internet-providers/README.md

 # IRAN's Internet Providers API

-This is a very simple API for Iranian programmers who looking for an api to let them know is the client connected via mobile providers or not, also there is a route which return all Iran IP ranges based on their ISP names.
+This is a very simple API for Iranian programmers who looking for an api to let them know if the client connected via mobile providers or not, also there is a route which return all Iran IP ranges based on their ISP names.

 ````providers.json```` contains providers ip ranges but it maybe changed time you see it.
 Date of creation: Sunday - 2023 15 January.
 It's recommanded you clone the repo and get latest list by calling any below routes: